michalrus/interview/README.md

       > Common input statement: public key *n* and ciphertexts *c₁*, *c₂*, *c₃*.

    Therefore, to perform verification, all three ciphertexts have to be encrypted with the same public key *n*.
 For this purpose, all parties are using the `Main.verificationPublicKey`.
-It’s private counterpart is forgotten and never used.
+Its private counterpart is forgotten and never used.
+An interesting consequence of that is that users don’t need their own key pairs.

 1. The protocol lacks sending `r_1`, `r_2`, `r_3`, the random values used in encryption of `c_A`, `c_B`, `c_C`.
 These values are needed for product verification later on.
 I’m sending them in a product type, along the ciphertexts.